-They laugh at my Mancunian/Norwegian accent ..our kid!
+They laughed at my Mancunian/Norwegian accent ..."Our kid!"

-They laugh when they see me power walking through Hyde Park with the look of a demented chicken!
+They laughed when they see me power walking through Hyde Park with the look of a demented chicken!

-They laugh when I tell them I’m entering my first ever fitness competition which I plan to win in 6 months time!
+They laughed when I tell them I’m entering my first ever fitness competition which I plan to win in 6 month's time!
 Oh, how they laughed and laughed and laughed…

 … until I won!

-Waking up one dark morning in the depths of winter 2008 as I trudged to the tube I decided it was time for a change.
-I had one or two friends who banged the drum about making radical changes to their lives, especially after a few drinks but that’s what it remained, just talk.
-Despite having a successful career in finance I wanted to challenge myself so I thought it was time to follow Richard Branson’s motto…’screw it, let’s do it!’
+One dark morning in the depths of winter 2008, as I trudged to the tube I decided it was time for a change.
+I had one or two friends who banged the drum about making radical changes to their lives, especially after a few drinks, but that’s what it remained: just talk.
+Despite having a successful career in finance, I wanted to challenge myself so I thought it was time to follow Richard Branson’s motto…"Screw it, let’s do it!"

-After taking a course I joined a top London gym as a personal trainer and threw myself into the job meeting some amazing people who helped shape where I am today.
+After taking a course, I joined a top London gym as a personal trainer and threw myself into the job meeting some amazing people who helped shape who I am today.
 My passion for training was now my job and I felt like a kid in a sweet shop.
-Except in my case it was more like an athlete in a supplement store and the sweets became Vitamin B Complex and Ginseng.
+Except in my case, it was more like an athlete in a supplement store, and the sweets became Vitamin B Complex and Ginseng.

-The lead up to the 2010 Fame Fitness Model competition, I would describe as “an inner and outer journey!”
-Some people will encourage you but equally some people will discourage you because of their own agenda but through the whole process I think I’ve found who my true friends were.
-The saying ‘..with friends like these who needs enemies’ could not be more true…yes Aneal, Erik, Aina, Karine, Kia, Sara from Kensington, I’m talking about you!!
+This lead up to the 2010 Fame Fitness Model competition, which I would describe as “an inner and outer journey!”
+Some people will encourage you, but equally, some people will discourage you because of their own agenda.
+Through the whole process I think I’ve found who my true friends are.
+The saying, "With friends like these, who needs enemies?" could not be more true…yes, Aneal, Erik, Aina, Karine, Kia, Sara from Kensington, I’m talking about you!!

 Of course it tests you, and I do admit to feeling lonely at times.
-But the way I look at it is that I’m training for a fitness contest, I’m not fighting on the front line so there are far more worse things that could be happening to me.
-For want of a better phrase I decided ‘the juice was worth the squeeze.’
+But the way I look at it is that I’m training for a fitness contest, I’m not fighting on the front lines, so there are far worse things that could be happening to me.
+For want of a better phrase I decided "the juice was worth the squeeze."

-As my friends were enjoying the delights of London in the spring time sipping on cocktails and sharing each others company I was tucked up in bed.
-I contemplated the madness of my world and realised my journey required as much mental strength as the physical side, if not more.
-My head was like a twisted episode of Frasier except I was ringing up the radio show talking to myself!
+As my friends were enjoying the delights of London in the spring time sipping on cocktails and sharing each others company, I was tucked up in bed.
+I contemplated the madness of my world and realized my journey required as much mental strength as the physical side, if not more.
+My head was like a twisted episode of Frasier, except I was ringing up the radio show talking to myself!

 I trained in the gym on my own most of the time because it meant I was in control of my destiny.
 My dead lift got to 80kg and I could manage 40 hanging leg raises.
-Not bad for a chick 5 foot 3 inches tall, weighing 50kg with a ropy accent.
+Not bad for a chick 5 foot 3 inches tall, weighing 50kg, with a ropey accent.